jcoliz/defender-endpoint-samples/README.md

 ### Create a `config.toml` file for your configuration

 Each sample requires your app registration details in a `config.toml` file.
-Copy the `config.sample.toml` file, rename to `config.toml`, and fill out the details:
+Copy the `config.sample.toml` file from that folder, rename to `config.toml`, and fill out the details:

 ```toml
 [App.Identity]